 Mr. Hurson has appeared on the PBS Nightly Business Report, the Canadian Business Network, Chinese and Saudi television networks, and has been quoted in Bloomberg’s BusinessWeek, the New York Times and the Wall Street Journal, among other publications.
 Mr. Hurson is a past Chairman of the Steering Committee of the District of Columbia Bar’s Committee on Corporation, Finance and Securities Law, where his section won the Best Section Award during his tenure as Chair.
 He is a cum laude graduate of Georgetown University, where he was the College Student Body President.
 He graduated from Harvard Law School, where he was the winner of the Ames Moot Court Competition.

-The SEC’s explanation of its so-called “Final Rule,” set forth in nearly 300 pages of complex commentary, is basically “pro whistleblower.”Read more →
+The Dodd-Frank Act created the opportunity for whistleblowers to earn potential multi-million dollar awards for information leading to major SEC cases.
+The SEC’s explanation of its so-called “Final Rule,” set forth in nearly 300 pages of complex commentary, is basically “pro whistleblower.”...Read more →

-The SEC has released its proposed rules for implementation of the much-anticipated whistleblower law enacted last summer as part of the Dodd-Frank bill.
-The golden age of whistleblowing may be upon us, or it may turn out to be a big bust.Read more →
+The SEC has released its proposed rules for implementation of the much-anticipated whistleblower law enacted last summer as part of the Dodd-Frank financial overhaul bill (the "Act").
+The proposed rules and the commentary explaining them cover almost 200 pages.
+Much has been written and discussed...Read more →

 In the ever-expanding universe of corporate governance and compliance, we are constantly reading of “best practices” recommended by one expert or another.
 They tend to be somewhat sterile, repetitious, and obvious.
 A book full of such insights, while important, can be a very dull read.
 It is certainly...Read more →